ryantimpe/RTcom/content/home/experience.md

 **Current**
 Principal Consultant at [**International Planning & Research**](http://www.iprcorp.com) in New Haven, CT and Boston, MA since June 2009.
 <ul class = "experience">
 <li>I use my background in econometrics to build forecasting and market sizing models for clients in the IT industry.
+I excel in leveraging limited data with novels statistical tools to develop a complete understanding of markets spread across many definitions.
-I deliver those results in executive-level presentations and interactive simulators.
-In my downtime, I create R packages, as well as tools in Shiny and Excel, to help improve analyst efficiency and productivity company-wide.
+<li>I deliver those results in executive-level presentations and interactive scenario simulators.
+<li>I also build R packages, as well as tools in Shiny and Excel, to help improve analyst efficiency and productivity company-wide.
+Contact me below to ask about them!
 </ul>

 **Previous**